-There are a variety of methodologies that help teams implement process improvement.
-Here are just a few.
+There are a variety of methodologies that help teams manage continual improvement.
+Here are just a few business process improvement examples.

 We have an entire, free guide detailing how BPM works, but in a nutshell: